E-mail Us

 Why Electric Toothbrushes Are Suggested By The Dentists?

-For many vital reasons, dentist in Upland, CA frequently recommends electric toothbrushes.
+For many vital reasons, dentist frequently recommends electric toothbrushes.
 Those are:

 - Research indicates that electric toothbrushes can remove up to 21% more plaque than manual ones.